Noticing

 In cognitive behavioral therapy, patients are often taught to monitor their thoughts for specific words or phrases that have emotional power; kids who struggle with ADHD are sometimes encouraged to note exactly what happened right before they got distracted, and the first thing that caught their attention once they looked away.

-What happens when I try to reach for a new tab and visit Hacker News?
-One time: nothing external caught my attention, but the first event was an urge to sort of refocus on the thing I'm reading, give it some extra gas and continue reading – this then triggered a feeling of "meh I give up let's do something fun", and my hands move almost before I've noticed I made any decision.
+One time: nothing external caught my attention, but the first cue was an urge to sort of refocus on the thing I'm reading, give it some extra gas and continue reading – this then triggered a feeling of "meh I give up let's do something fun", and my hands move almost before I've noticed I made any decision.

 After trying to watch for it for a few minutes, I missed it.
-This may be extremely difficult; it's rewarding enough for now to just notice when I make the move to open a new tab or switch workspace for no reason.
+This may be extremely difficult… it's rewarding enough for now to just notice when I make the move to open a new tab or switch workspace for no reason.
 Maybe later I watch for this mental cue.

 Physical tally device